Allar/allar.github.io/blog/_posts/2017-02-17-Marketplace-Issues.md

 # More Opinion

 I love the marketplace.
 It has greatly benefited me as a seller, a buyer, and as a professional freelancer.
-It pains me to think of the marketplace as an Epic executive ignored and low priority branch, and I hope I'm proven wrong that this is not the case.
+It pains me to think of the marketplace as an Epic executive ignored and low priority branch, and I hope I'm proven wrong and that this is not the case.
 The 30% cut from sellers hurts every month when sellers don't see continual improvement of the system and more engaging feedback.
 Feedback needs to be an open two-way street for sellers to feel like the system respects them.

 # Dear Epic